Fieldwork

 Room and Board Arrangements:

 Camping accommodation will be provided at EPARC, with sleeping accommodation on the flat roof of the building beneath the trailing grape vines.
-Mattresses will be provided but participants will need to bring their own tent and bedding/sleeping bag (tents that don’t require pegs to remain standing would be ideal).
+Mattresses will be provided but participants will need to bring their own tent and bedding/sleeping bag (due to the nature of the roof, tents that don’t require pegs to be inserted into the ground to remain standing are essential).
 Facilities at the centre include a toilet and shower block with hot running water, a kitchen for preparing meals, and a common room/space for charging phones and laptops etc. The centre is a five-minute stroll away from a large supermarket and take-away establishments.
 It is also only 500m from the local sandy beach and coastal road, which has bars, restaurants and mini-markets.

 Ian Hill